TianmingsBrain/odin-recipes/README.md

 # odin-recipes
 Odin Recipe Exercise

-This exercise will practice and demonstrate all the HTML knowledge I have accumulated.
+This exercise will demonstrate all the HTML knowledge I have accumulated.
 I will build a basic recipe website.